Soft Tissue Sarcoma

 Soft tissue sarcomas have been associated with a variety of factors:

-Radiation therapy.
+- Radiation therapy.
 Patients treated with radiation therapy for certain types of cancer have a higher risk of developing a soft tissue sarcoma than the general population.
-These include lymphoma and retinal, breast, cervical, ovarian, and testicular cancers.
+These include previous treatment for lymphoma and retinal, breast, cervical, ovarian, and testicular cancers.

 Doctors have identified about 20 different types of soft tissue sarcomas based on how their cells look under a microscope.
 Of these, rhabdomyosarcoma accounts for more cases of soft tissue sarcoma than all other types combined.
 (Rhabdomyosarcoma is a cancer of skeletal muscle.)
 Because this cancer mainly affects children, some doctors separate childhood soft tissue sarcomas into two distinct groups: rhabdomyosarcomas and all other types.
 These groupings are not used for soft tissue sarcomas affecting adults.